 While walking along the Via Dolorosa, we are reminded of His way of suffering along with a visit to the Church of the Holy Sepulcher.
 Our guide will explain the differing opinions on the route that Christ was led.
 The actual place of crucifixion and burial is a very interesting study.
 Our climax of the day is the area of Golgotha (place of the skull) and the Garden Tomb, where we celebrate the resurrection with communion and a time of praise.
 This afternoon we visit the Southern Wall Excavations.
 This southern side of The Temple was the main entrance for the common folk, whereas the Priests and Levites had their own entrance from the higher eastern side.
 Parts of the giant stairs, which led to the Temple Mount from the courtyard have been unearthed along with the purification pools.
 From here Jesus entered the Temple Mount and drove out the vendors and money exchangers who were exploiting the people.
 It is also likely that this is the place that Peter stood and preached and where thousands were saved and baptized on the Day of Pentecost.
 We will then travel to the Shepherds Field, just outside of Bethlehem to gain an understanding of the Saviors birth.

-Day 12: Jerusalem: City of David, Hezekiah's Tunnel, Jewish Quarter – Depart for Home (March 26)
+Day 13: Jerusalem: City of David, Hezekiah's Tunnel, Jewish Quarter (October 21)

 This morning, our guide will take us to an overview of the city from the hillside overlooking Jerusalem and the Gehenna Valley.
 This meaningful teaching time will bring together the many things that you have seen to date.
 We continue our sightseeing just outside the Dung Gate on the southeastern hill below the Temple Mount in the City of David.
 It was during the time of Solomon that the city limits extended past this part of Jerusalem.
 We visit Gihon Springs, the original water source for Jerusalem, view new excavations including a typical Israelite four-room house, and the lower city wall.
 A highlight today will be a water walk through the incredible Hezekiah's Tunnel to the pool of Siloam, the place of Jesus' miracle in John 9.
-Ascending up to the Jewish Quarter we see the gold Menorah built for the next Temple, the Temple Institute, the Burnt House, a wall built by King Hezekiah, and the Roman Cardo.
+Ascending to the Jewish Quarter we see the gold Menorah built for the next Temple, the Temple Institute, the Burnt House, a wall built by King Hezekiah, and the Roman Cardo.
 The rest of our day is at Mt.
 Zion to see David’s Tomb, and the first Church Grotto.
 We then walk to visit David’s Citadel and go inside to climb the tower for a view of Old Jerusalem and to see the remains of Herod’s palace and possible place of Pilate’s trial of Jesus.
-We return to the hotel for dinner followed by a brief time to freshen up before transferring to the airport for our overnight flight home.

 Itinerary subject to change while touring for the best interest of the group.